This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Preparing the Batter: Begin by combining sugar, cream, corn syrup, and butter in a saucepan.
-Heat the mixture over medium heat, stirring until the butter melts and the mixture reaches a gentle boil.
+1. Prepare the Batter: In a saucepan, combine the sugar, cream, corn syrup, and butter.
+Heat over medium heat, stirring until the butter melts and the mixture begins to gently boil.

-2. Cooking the Mixture: Once boiling, reduce the heat to low.
-Continue to cook the mixture for 1 minute, stirring occasionally.
+2. Cook the Mixture: Once boiling, reduce the heat to low and continue cooking for 1 minute, stirring occasionally.

-3. Adding Flavor and Texture: Remove the saucepan from the heat.
-First, stir in the vanilla for added flavor.
-Then, mix in the oats and flour to create the batter.
+3. Add Flavor and Texture: Remove the saucepan from the heat.
+Stir in the vanilla for flavor, then mix in the oats and flour to form the batter.

-4. Resting the Batter: Let the batter sit for 10 minutes at room temperature.
-This step is crucial as it thickens the batter, making it easier to handle, without the need for chilling.
+4. Let the Batter Rest: Let the batter sit at room temperature for 10 minutes.
+This step thickens the batter, making it easier to handle without chilling.

-5. Shaping the Cookies: Use a medium-sized cookie scoop (about 1.5 tablespoons) or a large tablespoon to drop the batter onto a baking sheet lined with parchment paper or a silicone baking mat.
-Ensure there is at least a 2-inch space between each cookie to allow for spreading during baking.
+5. Shape the Cookies: Drop about 1.5 tablespoons of batter onto a baking sheet lined with parchment paper or a silicone baking mat.
+Leave at least 2 inches between each cookie to allow for spreading.

-7. Cooling: Allow the cookies to cool on the baking sheet for 1 minute.
-Then, gently transfer them with a spatula to a baking rack to cool completely, ensuring they retain their delicate shape.
+7. Cool the Cookies: Let the cookies cool on the baking sheet for 1 minute.
+Then, carefully transfer them to a wire rack with a spatula to cool completely and hold their delicate shape.

-This small batch lace cookie recipe will yield 4-5 delicate lace cookies.
+This recipe will yield 4-5 Florentine lace cookies.

 a close up picture of 5 florentine lace cookies on a lace plate.